alibaba/rax/packages/rax-use-router/READMD.md

 ##### strict

-Defalut `false`, when `true`, a `path` that has a trailing slash will only match a `location.pathname` with a trailing slash.
+Default `false`, when `true`, a `path` that has a trailing slash will only match a `location.pathname` with a trailing slash.
 This has no effect when there are additional URL segments in the `location.pathname`.

 ```jsx
 {